 Once this happens, your team will begin to continually pad their estimates to create a larger and larger margin of safety.
 The result, of course, being that the amount of actual work completed each Sprint will continue to dwindle.

 But, there’s an even worse casualty of this trend.
 Learning can only occur when a team feels safe enough to embark on experiments and learn from their failures.
 If a team is punished for every mistake then all learning will eventually cease.
 And, without the ability to learn, your organization cannot hope to compete in the world of product development.

 The role of the Product Owner is easily one of the most important roles on a Scrum Team but is also arguably the most difficult.
 The Sprint Planning session is your opportunity to invest in your relationship with your team each Sprint.
 Because it’s only with an ongoing investment in that relationship will your product see long-term success in the market.

 Have you suddenly found yourself in the Product Owner role and want to know how you can use this role to help your team be successful?
-Check out my course series, Product Owner Fundamentals, to learn how you can help your team reach their highest potential and deliver a great product to market.
+Check out my course series, Using the Scrum Framework, to learn how you can help your team reach their highest potential and deliver a great product to market.